 “Among the most common claims at Petplan are gastrointestinal issues, which are frequently due to pets being fed inappropriate food items,” says Dr. Jules Benson, Vice President of Veterinary Services for Petplan.
 “While hard to resist a cute, begging pet at the table, there are some life threatening medical conditions, such as pancreatitis and poisoning that can occur as a result.”

 Petplan prompts pet parents to be aware of the dangers certain human foods can have on dogs:

 - Onions, Garlic and Avocados – These delicious ingredients contain substances toxic to dogs called persin, which damages heart, lung and other tissue.

 - Rich Meats/Fat Trimmings – While the popular culture definition of “what is slipped under the table to the dog,” these fat-heavy treats carry a serious risk for pancreatitis, a potentially life-threatening condition.

 - Bones – When it comes to human foods, the safest course of action is not to “give-a-dog-a-bone!”
 Many of the common bones in left-overs run the risk of splintering or causing obstructions within the digestive system.

 If your dog should ingest any of the above foods, contact your veterinarian for immediate treatment.
 To learn more about Petplan and how to best protect your pet’s health, visit www.GoPetplan.com.

-As America's top-rated pet insurance company, Petplan offers customizable policies to meet any coverage requirements and budget.
-Petplan is the only insurer to cover all hereditary and congenital conditions for the life of the pet – without dollar limits per condition.
+As America's top-rated pet insurance provider, Petplan offers customizable policies to meet any coverage requirements and budget.
+Petplan is the only provider to cover all hereditary and congenital conditions for the life of the pet – without dollar limits per condition.
 For information, visit www.GoPetplan.com or call 1-866-467-3875.